 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 Programs and activities which may be included are: admissions, recruitment, financial aid, academic programs, athletics, housing and employment.
 Title IX also protects male and female students from unlawful sexual harassment in college programs and activities.

-For information, counseling, or to file a complaint of discrimination or harassment on the basis of sex, which includes sexual violence, sexual assault, and sexual harassment, contact our Title IX Coordinators:
+For information, counseling, or to file a complaint of discrimination or harassment on the basis of sex, which includes sexual violence, sexual assault, and sexual harassment, contact our Title IX Coordinator:

 Responsibilities of a Title IX Coordinator: